Valgus alignment of feet in children. Flat valgus foot deformity - we are looking for a good orthopedist. How to diagnose hallux valgus in a child

 ATTENTION!

-It is almost impossible to completely cure flat valgus deformity of the 3rd degree, but you can do without surgery.
+It is almost impossible to completely cure plano valgus deformity of the 3rd degree, but it is possible to do without surgery.
 There are several standard treatment methods aimed at correcting this pathology.

 Orthopedic insoles

-Installation of special orthopedic insoles designed to correct flat valgus deformity of the foot.
+Installation of special orthopedic insoles designed to correct flat valgus foot deformity.

-These insoles show high performance effectiveness in the early stages of the development of the disease, in addition to them, the orthopedist must prescribe the installation of special instep supports aimed at correcting the position of the foot.
+These insoles demonstrate high performance effectiveness in the early stages of the development of the disease, in addition to them, the orthopedic doctor should prescribe the installation of special arch supports aimed at correcting the position of the foot.

-In addition to the above methods, the installation of finger correctors and additional ties is shown.
+In addition to the above methods, installation of finger correctors and additional ties is indicated.
 Most the best option– medical shoes of orthopedic properties, in which individually selected insoles are installed.

 Massage

-With valgus, a special foot massage is shown.
+For hallux valgus, a special foot massage is indicated.
 For this purpose, you should turn to professionals.
-Often, to correct the pathology, the orthopedic doctor prescribes a course of massage, consisting of ten sessions, which should be repeated at least once every few months.
+Often, to correct the pathology, the orthopedic doctor prescribes a massage course consisting of ten sessions, which should be repeated at least once every few months.

 Gymnastics

-Properly selected physical exercises help to significantly correct foot valgus.
+Properly selected physical exercises can significantly correct foot valgus.
 The most common gymnastics options:

 • walking on half toes;